Rahuldeb5/junior.stuysu.org/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npx prettier --write .`
+Corrects the formatting and organization of the code.
+Should be ran right before committing.

 ## More Resources
 - [Introduction Video](https://www.youtube.com/watch?v=Nd8E9ktPdqg)
 - [Junior Caucus Website Data](https://docs.google.com/spreadsheets/d/1FfJxTXMbGEMKkS-pJtjZo9fVn4rn2e4fYNr4E7_wBPU/edit?usp=sharing=0)